 Urinary Calculi, is a urinary-tract condition in goats and sheep, which prevents both urination and breeding in males.
 The twists and turns of the male urethra make passing solid particles difficult at best and impossible at worst.
 Urinary Calculi is a disease that can and does kill bucks and wethers quickly.

-Why Does It Occur: Urinary Calculi is almost always the result of improper feeding by the producer.
+Why Does It Occur: Urinary calculi in goats and sheep is a common and mostly preventable livestock health issue.
+Other names for this condition are urolithiasis and water belly.
+When grain is heavily fed, forage is limited and minerals are out of balance, the perfect scenario is set up for stones and blockage to form in the urethra.
+The stones may be big enough to completely block the urethra or still allow a trickle of urine to pass through.
+Urinary Calculi is almost always the result of improper feeding by the producer.
 Proper calcium to phosphorus ratio in feed, hay and minerals is critical; this ratio should be 2 1/2 to 1.
 Although the disease is called Urinary Calculi, the real culprit is phosphorus -- specifically too much phosphorus in relation to the amount of calcium in the diet.
 Feeding too much concentrated feed and/or feeding concentrates with an improper calcium-to-phosphorus ratio is a major cause of Urinary Calculi.
 Overfeeding or improper feeding of concentrates causes solid particles to develop in the urine; these solid particles block the flow of urine out of the goat's body, causing great pain, discomfort and oftentimes death.

 How to Prevent: diet is absolutely critical to help avoid Urinary Calculi.
 The wether & buck’s grain contains ammonium chloride which is the most important ingredient to ensure urinary tract health.
 It helps prevent and break up urine crystals.
 So make sure your male goats are getting a feed that has ammonium chloride in it.
 If not, buy the powdered ammonium chloride and add a pinch to each ration of grain each day.
 Do not give too much or damage will result.
 But this alone is no guarantee that Urinary Calculi will be avoided.
 Be very careful NOT to give more than 1 cup of grain per day to bucks/wethers.
 Do not feed Alfalfa to them either.